 Retailers know that not all products react the same to changes in price.
 Some products are heavily influenced by discounts, whereas others have an optimal price.

 Predictive analytics technology analyzes each product to determine if sales are driven by discounts or by optimal price and makes recommendations to maximize profitability.
-The technology also understands the effects of different media types and best timing of promotions.
+The technology also understands the effects of different media types and the best timing for promotions.

 Most retailers will run promotions with minimal consideration of inventory.
 Moreover, an integrated predictive analytics platform unifies promotions with inventory management.
 The solution accounts for on-hand, in-transit, and on-order inventory, forecasted demand, and upcoming promotional uplifts, to recommend the optimal incremental inventory needed for a successful promotion.